mstakias2018/Whittle-School-Studios/docs/images.md

 ## Contentful API

-Contentful provides a rich [image API](https://www.contentful.com/developers/docs/references/images-api/) that will crop an image and give us an srcSet for all available resolutions up to 3x.
+Contentful provides a rich [image API](https://www.contentful.com/developers/docs/references/images-api/).
+Gatsby exposes and enhances this API so that we can crop an image and retrieve an srcSet for all available resolutions up to 3x.

 Example: